UMAT percentile and UMAT scores requirement for medicine and dentistry. What if I don't get the right mark?

-While the primary objective of this article is to provide some guidance to those who did not get the mark that they were hoping for in UMAT or ATAR, we would like to firstly congratulate those that did achieve a desired result in the UMAT 2017.
+While the primary objective of this article is to provide some guidance to those who did not get the mark that they were hoping for in UMAT or ATAR, we would like to firstly congratulate those that did achieve a desired UMAT 2018 results.

-As most UMAT candidates are aware by now, the UMAT 2017 results were released earlier than usual this year and caught many by surprise.
-But do not panic and most importantly do not let this surprise take your focus away from your year 12 work.
+As most UMAT candidates are aware by now, the UMAT 2018 results were released earlier this year again and caught many by surprise.
+But do not panic and most importantly do not let this surprise take your focus away from your Year 12 work.
 Remember that UMAT alone is not going to get you anywhere and it goes hand in hand with a high ATAR score in order to get you an interview for the undergraduate medical degree.

 As for the interviews; please remember to start your preparation early.
-The list of dates for the National Institute of Education Interview workshops are already listed and are filling fast.
+The list of dates for the National Institute of Education Interview workshops are listed and some of the workshop dates are nearly full.
 Take note, that our interview workshops are capped at 14 students and once the places are full, we will not be able to take in any extra students.
-To see the list of available workshop dates click here.

-What to do if you don’t get into medicine in year twelve?
+What to do if you don’t get into medicine in Year 12?

 Without a doubt, the biggest fear for any hopeful medical student is the possibility of missing out on a spot in an undergraduate medical course.
 This is a realistic concern to have: the number of undergraduate medical places in Australia are limited, while the pool of applicants is large.
 Of course, the best way to prepare for this is to give yourself the best possible chance of earning one of these spots.
 Work hard in year twelve to secure a great ATAR / OP; prepare for the UMAT as early and as thoroughly as possible; practice for your medical interview so that you can handle it well on the day.
 Doing each of these things will boost your prospects immensely.